CLASSICAL

 Solo Voice

-What feels essentially human to me is the attempt to make sense of things.
+What feels essentially human to me is our attempts to make sense of things.
 In this piece, I broke up the text of first ten pages of the eponymous, all-questions novel by Padgett Powell into 24 discreet categories, giving each its own vocal technique.
 Through aural correlation, the piece draws connections between sections of the text which may have otherwise gone unnoticed.
 This technique does not attempt to analyze or impose meaning on the text, but rather, strives to make sense of the text’s overall structure.

 Click here to view the score.